actes2/zappos_project/README.md

 * Front-end:
     - Bootstrap CSS
     - Javascript
-    - Custom CSS stylizations in-line and sourced
+    - Custom CSS stylization's in-line and sourced
     - Duck Image Generator hidden in non-session "/admin" attempts.
+See:
     - pagination for each table: 10, 25, 50, 100 per page.
     - Searchable and Filterable Datatable
-    - Unique gradients per page * It's cool to me *
+    - Unique gradients per page *It's cool to me*
-    - Dynamic CSS/HTML element population on a per page basis (If you open a table with 19 columns vs 3, the panel will automatically add those columns to your modification options)
+    - Dynamic CSS/HTML element population on a per-page basis (If you open a table with 19 columns vs 3, the panel will automatically add those columns to your modification options)
     - Reactive table for modifying data via onclick